svjack/Enhance-A-Video/README.md

 # Enhance-A-Video

-This repository is the official implementation of [Enhance-a-Video: Better Generared Video for Free](https://oahzxl.github.io/Enhance_A_Video/).
+This repository is the official implementation of [Enhance-A-Video: Better Generared Video for Free](https://oahzxl.github.io/Enhance_A_Video/).

 ## News
-- 2024-12-20: Enhance-a-Video is now available for [CogVideoX](https://github.com/THUDM/CogVideo) and [HunyuanVideo](https://github.com/Tencent/HunyuanVideo)!
+- 2024-12-20: Enhance-A-Video is now available for [CogVideoX](https://github.com/THUDM/CogVideo) and [HunyuanVideo](https://github.com/Tencent/HunyuanVideo)!

 ## Getting Started